brianclements/pkictl/README.md

           authorities, "ee" for a configuration that issues end entity certificates.
-        * `<artifact suffix>`: determined by file type. ".csr", ".key", ".crt", ".crl", ".cnf", ".conf", etc. Note that ".cnf" is used for CA configuration files while ".conf" is used for end entity request configuration files.
+        * `<artifact suffix>`: determined by file type. ".csr", ".key", ".crt", ".crl", ".conf", etc.
+        * `<artifact file format>`: if <artifact suffix> is supplied only, assume "PEM" ASCII format.
+When "DER" format is used, this suffix will be appended to the filename.

         An example hierarchy of this naming convention could look like this: